4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 - **Monitoring Risk**: Continuously review and update risk management processes.

 ## Review Questions
-1. What is risk management?
-Why is the identification of risks, by listing assets and their vulnerabilities, so important to the risk management process?
-2. According to Sun Tzu, what two key understandings must you achieve to be successful in battle?
-3. Who is responsible for risk management in an organization?
-Which community of interest usually takes the lead in information security risk management?
-4. In risk management strategies, why must periodic review be a part of the process?
-5. Why do networking components need more examination from an information security perspective than from a systems development perspective?
-6. What value does an automated asset inventory system have for the risk identification process?
-7. What information attribute is often of great value for local networks that use static addressing?
-8. Which is more important to the systems components classification scheme: that the asset identification list be comprehensive or mutually exclusive?
-9. What’s the difference between an asset’s ability to generate revenue and its ability to generate profit?
-10. What are vulnerabilities?
-How do you identify them?
-11. What is competitive disadvantage?
-Why has it emerged as a factor?
-12. What are the strategies for controlling risk as described in this chapter?
-13. Describe the “defend” strategy.
-List and describe the three common methods.
-14. Describe the “transfer” strategy.
-Describe how outsourcing can be used for this purpose.
-15. Describe the “mitigate” strategy.
-What three planning approaches are discussed in the text as opportunities to mitigate risk?
-16. How is an incident response plan different from a disaster recovery plan?
-17. What is risk appetite?
-Explain why risk appetite varies from organization to organization.
-18. What is a cost benefit analysis?
-19. What is the definition of single loss expectancy?
-What is annual loss expectancy?
-20. What is residual risk?
+1. **What is risk management?
+Why is the identification of risks, by listing assets and their vulnerabilities, so important to the risk management process?**
+	- **Risk management** is the process of identifying, assessing, and controlling risks to minimize potential negative impacts on an organization's assets.
+The identification of risks by listing assets and their vulnerabilities is critical because it allows an organization to prioritize its efforts.
+Understanding which assets are most valuable and vulnerable helps in allocating resources effectively to mitigate risks.
+2. **According to Sun Tzu, what two key understandings must you achieve to be successful in battle?**
+	- Sun Tzu emphasized understanding both **yourself** and **your enemy**.
+This translates into knowing your own strengths and weaknesses, as well as understanding the threats and challenges posed by external forces.
+3. **Who is responsible for risk management in an organization?
+Which community of interest usually takes the lead in information security risk management?**
+	- Responsibility for risk management is shared across multiple levels of the organization, but **information security teams** usually take the lead in **information security risk management**.
+They collaborate with management, users, and IT departments to evaluate and mitigate risks.
+4. **In risk management strategies, why must periodic review be a part of the process?**
+	- Periodic reviews are necessary to ensure that risk management strategies remain effective as new threats, vulnerabilities, and changes in the organization's operations or environment may arise.
+5. **Why do networking components need more examination from an information security perspective than from a systems development perspective?**
+	- Networking components often serve as points of entry or exit for attackers.
+From an information security perspective, vulnerabilities in networks can expose the entire organization to significant risks, whereas the systems development perspective may focus more on functionality and performance.
+6. **What value does an automated asset inventory system have for the risk identification process?**
+	- An automated asset inventory system provides a comprehensive and accurate list of assets, facilitating more efficient identification and classification.
+It helps ensure that no critical assets are overlooked and can track changes to asset status, enhancing risk assessment accuracy.
+7. **What information attribute is often of great value for local networks that use static addressing?**
+	- **IP address** information is of great value, as static addressing helps identify and track specific devices within the network, making it easier to monitor for unusual activity and ensure proper access controls.
+8. **Which is more important to the systems components classification scheme: that the asset identification list be comprehensive or mutually exclusive?**
+	- It is more important for the asset identification list to be **mutually exclusive**.
+Each asset should belong to only one category, to avoid overlap and ensure that the assets are properly categorized and prioritized.
+9. **What’s the difference between an asset’s ability to generate revenue and its ability to generate profit?**
+	- **Revenue generation** refers to the asset's role in bringing income into the organization, whereas **profit generation** reflects the asset’s contribution after subtracting costs and expenses, indicating its true financial value.
+10. **What are vulnerabilities?
+How do you identify them?**
+	- **Vulnerabilities** are weaknesses or flaws in an asset that could be exploited by threats to cause harm.
+They can be identified through methods like vulnerability assessments, penetration testing, security audits, and by reviewing past security incidents.
+11. **What is competitive disadvantage?
+Why has it emerged as a factor?**
+	- A **competitive disadvantage** occurs when an organization’s assets, processes, or performance lag behind its competitors.
+It has emerged as a factor because, in today’s digital economy, failure to manage risks effectively (such as data breaches or inefficiencies) can harm an organization’s reputation and market position.
+12. **What are the strategies for controlling risk as described in this chapter?**
+	- The main strategies for controlling risk are **defense** (preventative measures), **transfer** (shifting risk to others), **mitigation** (reducing the impact of risks), **acceptance** (accepting risks when the cost of mitigation is too high), and **termination** (eliminating activities that introduce high risk).
+13. **Describe the “defend” strategy.
+List and describe the three common methods.**
+	- The **defend** strategy involves implementing measures to prevent the exploitation of vulnerabilities.
+The three common methods are:
+		1. **Avoidance**: Altering the business processes to avoid exposure to risk.
+		2. **Prevention**: Installing safeguards to prevent attacks or exploitation.
+		3. **Detection**: Implementing systems to detect and alert on security events.
+14. **Describe the “transfer” strategy.
+Describe how outsourcing can be used for this purpose.**
+	- The **transfer** strategy involves shifting the responsibility for risk to another party, such as an insurance company or a third-party vendor.
+Outsourcing can be used to transfer certain risks (e.g., IT infrastructure or data management) to an external provider, who then takes on the associated risks.
+15. **Describe the “mitigate” strategy.
+What three planning approaches are discussed in the text as opportunities to mitigate risk?**
+	- The **mitigate** strategy involves reducing the impact of risks when they occur.
+The three approaches for mitigating risk are:
+		1. **Reducing likelihood**: Implementing safeguards to make an attack less likely.
+		2. **Reducing impact**: Preparing for and minimizing the damage of an attack.
+		3. **Improving recovery**: Ensuring quick recovery through business continuity planning.
+16. **How is an incident response plan different from a disaster recovery plan?**
+	- An **incident response plan** is designed to handle the detection, containment, and management of security incidents, while a **disaster recovery plan** focuses on restoring business operations after a significant disruption, often involving IT infrastructure and data recovery.
+17. **What is risk appetite?
+Explain why risk appetite varies from organization to organization.**
+	- **Risk appetite** is the amount of risk an organization is willing to accept in pursuit of its objectives.
+It varies based on factors like the organization’s industry, financial resources, and overall strategy.
+18. **What is a cost-benefit analysis?**
+	- A **cost-benefit analysis** is a process that compares the costs of a security measure with the potential benefits, helping organizations determine whether the investment in a particular risk control is justified.
+19. **What is the definition of single loss expectancy?
+What is annual loss expectancy?**
+	- **Single Loss Expectancy (SLE)** is the expected monetary loss from a single occurrence of a specific risk event. **Annual Loss Expectancy (ALE)** is the expected loss over the course of a year, calculated by multiplying SLE by the **Annual Rate of Occurrence (ARO)**.
+20. **What is residual risk?**
+	- **Residual risk** is the remaining risk after risk control measures have been implemented.
+It is the portion of risk that cannot be mitigated or transferred and must be managed or accepted.

+### Case Study Answers

+1. **Did Charlie effectively organize the work before the meeting?
+Why or why not?
+Make a list of the important issues you think should be covered by the work plan.
+For each issue, provide a short explanation.**

+	- Charlie made an attempt to organize the work, but there are gaps in the clarity of the work plan.
+Important issues to cover should include:
+		1. **Asset Inventory Process**: Clear guidelines for identifying and categorizing assets, ensuring all critical assets are included.
+		2. **Risk Prioritization**: Identifying how to prioritize assets based on their value and vulnerabilities.
+		3. **Team Responsibilities**: Defining each team member's role to ensure all aspects of the inventory are covered.
+		4. **Periodic Reviews**: Setting dates for progress updates to ensure alignment with overall goals.
+		5. **Communication Plan**: Establishing clear channels for communication and escalation of issues.
+2. **Will the company get useful information from the team it has assembled?
+Why or why not?**

+	- The company may get useful information if the team is diverse and has the necessary expertise to identify and assess risks effectively.
+However, the team must be clear on their responsibilities and the importance of accurately categorizing and valuing assets.
+Without proper guidance and clarity on roles, the team may struggle to deliver comprehensive results.
+3. **Why might some attendees resist the goals of the meeting?
+Does it seem that each person invited was briefed on the importance of the event and the issues behind it?**

+	- Attendees may resist if they do not fully understand the importance of asset identification and risk management or feel that their time is being used inefficiently.
+If the team was not properly briefed on the significance of the task, they may lack the motivation to engage seriously in the project.
+Clear communication and briefing on the business impact of the process could alleviate some of this resistance.

 ### Case Study